gameeapp/gamee-js-construct/README.md

 - Request Player Replay

   - Mandatory
-    - **User ID** The unique ID of the player you want to get the Replay Data
+    - **User ID** The unique ID of the player that you want to get their Replay Data

 - Request Player Save State
   - Mandatory
-    - **User ID** The unique ID of the player you want to get the Save State
+    - **User ID** The unique ID of the player that you want to get their  Save State

 ### Purchase